gausby/emacs.d/README.md

 ### Fetch dependencies
 Use Git to clone the repo into ~/.emacs.d and install the dependencies using `cask install` in the newly cloned folder.

+Some dependencies are installed using git submodules, these can be initialized by typing `git submodule init` followed by `git submodule update`.

 ### Fonts
 unicode-fonts require the following fonts to be installed on the system: